cibere/chattotwitch-docs/docs/index.md

 - `content` - the message's content
 - `profile_picture` - the url of the chatter's profile picture
 - `user_id` - the chatters id

-## Notifications

-When you run the `/settings` command, you get the ability to configure (whatever you can really) but the most is either your crosschat settings or server notifications.
-I will talk about the server notifications here.
-You can see [the crosschat settings section for info about that](#crosschat-settings)

-- **Restart Notifications:**
-  When a restart gets scheduled, the bot will notify you.
-It will also notify you once it's done starting, and when it just normally comes online.

-- **Update Notifications:**
-  When the bot recieves an update, it will send a message which contains the main highlights, along with a link that contains the full changelog.

-When you change the channel, it will delete the old record so you can only have 1 per server.

-## View Settings

-Want to view someone else's settings?
-Well you can run `/settings`, while passing a user to the `user` argument.